2901 E. Ohio Blvd

 Does EASA accept FAA PMA's?

 Yes, EASA has issued a Executive Directive ED2007-03-CF, that accepts all FAA "Minor" and Non-Life Limited" PMA's without further validation.
+This has been re-stated in the latest EASA Bi-lateral 2019.

-2901 E. Ohio Blvd
+2901 Ohio Blvd

 Suite 140A